 “I’ll die,” she pointed at Nerezza, whose body was crumbling, “like them.”

 “I’ll stay with you as long as I can.”
-She smiled at me as if I had given her a great gift, and I realized what real beauty is.
+She smiled at me as if I had given her a great gift, and I realized what natural beauty was.

 * * *

 It was time, and she walked me through the courtyard.
 At the gate, she stopped and handed me the key taken from Nerezza’s body.
-I unlocked the padlock, threw it, and the key as far as I could into the tangled field nearby, and grabbed her hand.
+I unlocked the padlock, threw it and the key as far as possible into the nearby tangled field, and grabbed her hand.
 But she wouldn’t move.